velanaren/devops-bootcamp/class2/assignment-2/README.md

 ## Project Structure
 ```
 assignment-2/
-â””â”€â”€ README.md          # This file (documentation only, no code files needed)
+README.md          # This file (documentation only, no code)

 ```

 ## Prerequisites